binhnguyen63/SoftwareDesign-Project/README.md

 - IMPORTANT:
   - Please match the port to the port number specified in env file
   - Website will not work if you use 0.0.0.0 or 127.0.0.1.
-PLEASE ONLY USE localhost
+PLEASE ONLY USE http://localhost